MatheusNicolasTz/MatheusNicolasTz/README.md

 <!-- SECTION 02: Welcome Message -->
 <div>
-<b>Hello there!
-Here you will see a little of me, a little of my history, projects, study notes, and how to call me for a chat.</b>
+<b>Hi!
+Here you will see a little of me, a little of my history</b>
 <br/>

 <h2>About Me</h2>